AcidPS3-Project/AcidPS3Data/README.md

 > About customization distributing: (Themes, Coldboots, and other..)\
 > I might just credit them and some times later distribute this shit on my website.

+# How to submit my game?

+It's very simple!
+Just go to the issues tab, then add a new issue with "Submit your game" template, and fill up your issue.
+We will check anytime soon.

 # Main Games

 * [Touhou 95: Mushroom Kingdom](https://acidps3.22web.org/games/th95)